RaistlinTAO/UniversityResource/README.md

 ## Western Sydney University
 - CPCCBC4003A Select And Prepare A Construction Contract [23139]
+- CPCCBC4004A Identify And Produce Estimated Costs For Building And Construction Projects

 ## Xi'an Jiaotong-Liverpool University
 - CPT203 Software Engineering 1